knieriem/serport/cmd/sercom/README.md

 -	ACM devices
 -	other serial devices

+### Control commands

 Control commands, based on Plan 9 _uart_`s serial communication control, may be specified as a comma separated list, to configure the baud rate and other serial settings.
 See [serport's documentation][doc] for details.
 Note that in case DEVICE is omitted, a leading comma has to be present if control commands are specified.

+If no control commands are specified, the default is `,b115200,l8,pn,s1,r1`:
+115200 bit/s, 8N1, RTS set active.

 [doc]: https://pkg.go.dev/github.com/knieriem/serport#pkg-overview